When You Get a Bug Bite on Your Eyelid

 Possible Complications from Mosquito Bites on the Eyelid

 Everyone has different reactions to bug bites.
-For some, a mosquito bite on the eyelid may trigger an allergic reaction, leading to intense swelling, red eyes, and pain.
+For some, a mosquito bite on the eyelid may trigger an allergic reaction, leading to intense swelling of the eyelids, red eyes, and eye pain.
 If you expose the bite area by scratching your skin, you could develop a bacterial infection, commonly referred to as cellulitis.³

 Rare cases of mosquito bites can lead to more serious, widespread symptoms all over your body.
-If you are aware of mosquito disease outbreaks in your area, you should immediately see a doctor for medical advice.
+If you are aware of mosquito disease outbreaks such as West Nile in your area, you should immediately see a medical professional for diagnosis and treatment.

 Pediatric Mosquito Bites and Child Symptoms

 Young children may experience bug bites and stings differently than adults.
-Because they have “young” immune systems, a mosquito bite may trigger a low grade fever, hives or swollen lymph nodes, in addition to eye swelling and itching.²
+Because they have “young” immune systems, a mosquito bite may trigger a low grade fever, hives or swollen lymph nodes, in addition to mild swelling of eyelids and persistent itching.²

 When it’s Not a Mosquito Bite: Similar Eye Problems